inrae/phpodkread/readme.md

   {
     [...]
   }
+  function getMessage() :array
+  {
+    return $this->message;
   }
+}
 ~~~

 It is in the *setData* function that the database writing operations must be triggered.

+The *$this->message* array contains all the messages that will be displayed after processing.
+It can be used to indicate errors encountered during processing.

 ### Parameterization